Cristian2497/Event-Reporter-/README.md

 # Event-Reporter-
 event reporter web application

---EXTRACT .idea , MediaDocs , venv folders from the zip file
+I put all project files includes __init__ files and other systems folders into single zip file for best compatibility.
+You can open the extracted folder as a project

 I use python v3.8 but i think it works very well on older versions and last version of PyCharm Community IDE for nice gui/helpful development https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows&code=PCC